 What Else Should I Tell You About Doctor Who and the Auton Invasion?

-I’m still late, aren’t I?
-If I’m not careful it’ll soon be time to run screaming from the January sales.
-You can probably tell that I’d put this in my two or three favourite Target novels, and often still my favourite of the lot.
+You can probably tell that I’d put this in my two or three favourite Target novels, and often still simply my favourite of the lot.
 But it isn’t entirely perfect.
-It can’t help missing something that the actors gave it on TV, and while Dr Liz Shaw comes out of it fairly well – lacking Caroline John’s sarky brilliance, but neatly emphasising her scientific ability and curiosity as the outsider finding her way into this weird set-up, the proof of the pudding being that I went to primary school with two Elizabeth Shaws, but I still thought this one was fantastic – Brigadier Lethbridge-Stewart’s characterisation is more confused.
+This was the book that introduced me to Dr Liz Shaw.
+When I was a boy, I loved the way she, the Brigadier and the Doctor worked together.
+Like Polly, Ben and Jamie and Barbara, Ian and Susan, they’re a team from stories that were broadcast before I was born but sang off the page in the novelisations, each group a mix of men and women, but especially each with one woman who shows she’s got a brain and some gumption, who can stand up to the Doctor.
+They felt so utterly right and I’ve adored them ever since.
+And yet now I know the TV version too so well, the book is at just a slight disadvantage for each of them.
+The obvious is that it can’t help missing something that the actors gave it on TV.
+Liz still comes out of it well – well, after all that, I would say that, wouldn’t I?
+Lacking Caroline John’s sarky brilliance, but neatly emphasising her scientific ability and curiosity as the outsider finding her way into this weird set-up, the proof of the pudding is that I went to primary school with two Elizabeth Shaws, but I still thought this one was fantastic.
+Brigadier Lethbridge-Stewart’s characterisation, though, is more confused.

 Even the most establishment Doctor here gets several anti-establishment moments, starting with a Mr Benn joke, so despite Terrance Dicks overseeing most of the Doctor’s time as UNIT’s scientific adviser, you can credit him with still pointing out that it should never be an easy fit.